Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 | Very Rare | `(2d10+2) * 1250` |

 #### Special Costs
 * In addition to gold, Rare and Very Rare items require you to pay a component of equal rarity.
-These components may be recycled from other weapons (See Below) or received as loot for completing sessions.
+These components may be recycled from other magical items (See Below) or received as loot for completing sessions.
-* Wondrous items cost an additional 1.5 * rolled price.
+* If the item is a magical version of another item (i.e. +3 plate armor vs. regular plate armor) you must provide the mundane item as an additional cost.
+* **When crafting a wondrous item, multiply the price formula by 1.5.**
 * Ammunition items and weapons with the thrown property that lack a melee attack (Arrows, Bolts, Darts, Blowgun Darts, Sling Bullets, Renaissance Bullets) are crafted in batches of up to 20, at the cost of crafting a consumable item of that rarity.

-> * When you provide the non-magical item to enchant, in the form of a weapon or pieces of ammunition you can pay an additional `1000`gp to make it an Adamantine weapon or ammunition in addition to enchanting it.
+* When crafting magical weapons or armor, you can pay an additional `1000` gp to make it out of special materials.
+Weapons or ammunition can be made out of adamantine and armor can be made out of mithral.

 #### Downtime Cost
-Taking the original price, divide it by 12.5 for uncommon, 25 for rare, or 100 for very rare.
+Take the rolled price, divide it by 12.5 for uncommon, 25 for rare, or 100 for very rare.
 Keep track of this "Total Crafting DC."
 Each downtime used, you make a skill check using Arcana or a relevant tool and add it to the total progress you have made for crafting this item.
 When the total progress equals the Total Crafting DC, the item is complete.

 The appropriate tools are (generally) as follows.
 If you are not sure, ask the DM or a Big Mans for a ruling.
 * (Intelligence) Alchemist's Supplies: Poisons, Potions
 * (Constitution) Brewer's Supplies: Potions
 * (Dexterity) Cobbler's Tools: Footwear (i.e. Boots of Speed)
-* (Dexterity) Jeweler's Tools: Jewelry (i.e. rings of protection)
+* (Dexterity) Jeweler's Tools: Jewelry (i.e. Rings of Protection)
 * (Strength or Dexterity) Leatherworker's Tools: Saddles, Light Armor
 * (Strength) Smith's Tools: Heavy Armor, Medium Armor, Weapons, Shields, other metallic items (i.e. guantlets of ogre strength)
 * (Dexterity) Weaver's Tools: Items made predominantly from cloth (i.e. Robe of Eyes, Cloak of Protection)